2022-IBM-Accelerate-SW-Track/to_do_list_week6-vivian-zheng/README.md

 ```

 This will add a user with the name `user` and password `password` to the user store.
 The user's plaintext password is not stored, but instead a SHA256 hash of it.
-The `authorizer` function hashes the password that the client sends, and checks it against the users store.
+The `authenticator` function hashes the password that the client sends, and checks it against the users store.
 This way we don't risk leaking a plaintext password.

 The `upsertUser` function can be used to create new users and add them to the store.